 Book Review: Falling in Love Again (Sweet Dreams, #23) by Barbara Conklin

-Has a book ever made such an impact on you while growing up that you desperately wanted a sequel?
+Has a book ever impacted you so deeply while growing up that you desperately wanted a sequel?
 P.S.
 I Love You (Sweet Dreams, # 1) by Barbara Conklin was one of those books for me.
-I recently checked out the reviews of this particular book on Goodreads.com, and much to my surprise, a couple of people mentioned that there was a sequel.
+I recently checked out the reviews for P.S.
+I Love You on Goodreads.com, and much to my surprise, a couple of people mentioned that there was a sequel.

-sweet dreams # 23Then, I remembered I had bought a few used books from ThriftBooks.com.
-I searched their site, and couldn't find the book at first.
-I changed my search parameters and three copies were available.
-All three of their copies were only in acceptable condition, which disappointed me.
-I'm a bit picky when it comes to used books and like them to be in good condition or like new.
+Then I remembered I’d previously ordered a few used books from ThriftBooks.
+I searched their site but couldn’t find the book at first.
+After adjusting my search terms, I finally located three available copies.
+Unfortunately, all of them were listed in only acceptable condition, which was disappointing because I’m pretty picky about used books and prefer them to be in good or like-new condition.

-A few days later, I went to my mailbox, and the books I ordered had arrived.
-What made it even better was that I forgot I had ordered them, so it was a nice surprise.
-The copy of Falling In Love Again (Sweet Dreams, # 23) was a book fair edition, and I wonder what the difference is between the copy they sent me and a non-book fair edition is.
-It was in decent condition with only a couple of small tears at the top of a couple of pages where it had been folded over.
+A few days later, I checked my mailbox and discovered the books I ordered had arrived, including Falling in Love Again.
+What made it even better was that I had completely forgotten I’d ordered them, so it felt like an unexpected surprise.
+My copy of Falling In Love Again turned out to be a book fair edition, which made me curious about how it differs from the standard edition.
+Thankfully, it was still in decent condition, with only a couple of small tears at the tops of a few folded pages.

 Falling In Love Again (Sweet Dreams, # 23) picks up a year after P.S.
 I Love You (Sweet Dreams, # 1) ends with Mariah and her best friend Amy in their senior year in high school.
 Mariah had stepped down as editor of the school newspaper after receiving the news of Paul Strobe's death.
 She isn't dating anyone and is still pining away over Paul.
 Amy decides Mariah needs to be more social and involved in school activities and signs them both up to work in the prop department for their senior school play.